What is Rural Addressing and why do I need it?

 Is the Rural Address the same as a Mailing Address?

 No. Your current Canada Post mailing address will not change.

 How do I get a Rural Address?

 All new residential developments require a Rural Address.
-The fee for Rural Addressing is $50.00 and will be added to your Development Permit application fee.
+The fee for Rural Addressing is $50.00.
+Replacement signs are $50.00.

 I have more than one residence on my parcel.
 Should I have more than one address?